Trump’s divisive words collide with his call for unity

 “Let’s be clear,” she said in a statement.
 “There is a direct line between the president’s rhetoric and the stated motivations of the El Paso shooter.”

+Sanders spokesman Jeff Weaver said: “We asked Donald Trump to condemn white nationalism and anti-immigrant demonization.
+We are not holding our breath.”

 Recent Pew Research Center polling found 85% of U.S. adults believe the tone and nature of political debate in the country has become more negative, with a majority saying Trump has changed things for the worse.
-And more than three quarters – 78% – say that elected officials who use heated or aggressive language to talk about certain people or groups make violence against those people more likely.
+And more than three quarters — 78% — say elected officials who use heated or aggressive language to talk about certain people or groups make violence against those people more likely.

 Associated Press writers Elana Schor, Deb Riechmann and Darlene Superville and AP polling editor Emily Swanson contributed to this report.